mapschool/mapschool/index.md

 Storing and presenting the world brings us to the question of what shape it is - can latitude and longitude values be mapped to a perfect sphere and back, and retain their accuracy spatially?

-Since the earth is a spinning object and its components can change shape, it bulges at the middle - so instead of being a sphere, it's actually more similar in shape to a [oblate spheroid](http://en.wikipedia.org/wiki/Oblate_spheroid).
-If you look even closer, that isn't entirely true either - the earth is covered in [elevation differences](http://en.wikipedia.org/wiki/Topography) like mountains and valleys, and even manmade changes like cities.
+Since the Earth is a spinning object and its components can change shape, it bulges at the middle - so instead of being a sphere, it's actually more similar in shape to a [oblate spheroid](http://en.wikipedia.org/wiki/Oblate_spheroid).
+If you look even closer, that isn't entirely true either - the Earth is covered in [elevation differences](http://en.wikipedia.org/wiki/Topography) like mountains and valleys, and even manmade changes like cities.

-For day-to-day work, we use different estimates of this shape: standards like [WGS84](http://en.wikipedia.org/wiki/WGS84) define precise values for the length of both of the earth's axes, so we can estimate for a [reference ellipsoid](http://en.wikipedia.org/wiki/Reference_ellipsoid) rather than a sphere.
+For day-to-day work, we use different estimates of this shape: standards like [WGS84](http://en.wikipedia.org/wiki/WGS84) define precise values for the length of both of the Earth's axes, so we can estimate for a [reference ellipsoid](http://en.wikipedia.org/wiki/Reference_ellipsoid) rather than a sphere.
 Local measurements and science that relies on precise surface values can also use [geoid models](https://en.wikipedia.org/wiki/Geoid), which are three-dimensional calculations of theoretical ocean heights.

-This branch of earth sciences, called [geodesy](https://en.wikipedia.org/wiki/Geodesy), is a continuing project since our ability to model and measure the earth moves quickly and the earth itself changes in shape.
+This branch of Earth sciences, called [geodesy](https://en.wikipedia.org/wiki/Geodesy), is a continuing project since our ability to model and measure the Earth moves quickly and the Earth itself changes in shape.

 ## Projection